fabriceci/Godot-Physics-Tests/README.md

 ### Main files

-- `start.tscn`: the main scene that will run all regression tests.
+- `start.tscn`: the main scene that will run all regression tests
 - `tests/nodes/[name]/`: folder containing the unit tests for specific nodes
 - `tests/features/[name]/`: folder containing the unit tests for more complex physics features
 - `tests/performance/[name]/`: small benchmarks of the engine performance, they must be run manually

 ### Unit test folder:

 - `xxxx_[2d|3d].tscn` : contains all the unit tests for the feature/node.
 The root node of the scene is a `Node2D|3D`  with **a build in script** that extends `TestScene`.
-In this scene you will add an instance of all the unit tests, this can allow you to add multiple instances of the same unit test with different editor settings.
+In this scene you will add an instance of all the unit tests, this can allow you to add multiple instances of the same unit test with different editor settings
 - `tests/sub_folder/*.tscn`: a unit test scene, the root node of the scene is a`Node2D|3D` with a script that extends `PhysicsUnitTest2D|3D` and implements 3 methods:

   - `test_description()`: return a full description of the unit test
   - `test_name()`: return the name of the unit test
-  - `test_start()`: the test code which generally means adding one or more monitors (sub-tests).
+  - `test_start()`: the test code which generally means adding one or more monitors (sub-tests)

 ## Write a monitor